Events

 • Onion and garlic syrup

-The Winter Herbal Farmacy workshop covers both hands-on and experiential learning.
-Filled with expert recommendations and learning focusing on the season ahead, you will leave with an enhanced understanding of the various common winter ailments, which in turn will enable to you to more effectively treat the various conditions that arise.
+The Winter Herbal Farmacy workshop is a hands-on learning experience.
+Filled with expert recommendations and learning focusing on the season ahead, you will leave with an enhanced understanding of the various common winter ailments, which in turn will enable you to more effectively treat the various conditions that arise.
 We will also discuss the importance of knowing when to seek professional medical support.

 This workshop starts at 10.30am (please arrive at 10.15am) and finishes at 5.30pm.